codingforpleasure/customized-workspace/Ubuntu/useful-resources/cnn.md

 - Pooling, also known as **subsampling** or **downsampling**, is a simple process where we reduce the size or dimensionality of Feature Map.

-- The purpose of this reduction is to reduce the number if parameters needed to train . while retaining the most important features and iformation in the image.
+- The purpose of this reduction is to reduce the number of parameters needed to train . while retaining the most important features and information in the image.

 - There are 3 types of Pooling we can apply: (1) Max , (2) Average, (3) Sum